 So, What’s the Bottom Line?

-If you can’t see the apartment, meet the landlord and sign a lease before paying rent, it’s most likely a scam.
+If you can’t see the apartment, meet the property owner and sign a lease before paying rent, it’s most likely a scam.
 You should run and rent elsewhere.
 Also do your research ahead of time based on the area where you want to rent — know the cost of a typical apartment in Hayward, California, for instance, so you can spot a price that’s way too high or too low, and skip those places.

 What If You’ve Been Scammed Already?